Banani-Rath/azure-devops-server-docs-pr/docs/server/install/install-proxy-setup-remote.md

 	>**Tip:**
 	>Would you like more details about what happens with any of these options?
 See this [blog post](http://blogs.msdn.com/b/tfsao/archive/2013/06/27/how-to-verify-skipped-proxy-endpoints.aspx).

-3. Choose **Browse**, and then choose the team project collection to which you want this proxy server to connect.
+3. Choose **Browse**, and then choose the project collection to which you want this proxy server to connect.
 Choose **Next**.

 	>**Note:**
-	>If your team project collection is on VSTS, you're prompted to authenticate.
+	>If your project collection is on VSTS, you're prompted to authenticate.
 Enter the Microsoft account you used to set up the service.

 4. Under **Service Account**, choose **Use a system account** to use Network Service or **Use a user account** to use a domain or local account.
 If you are using a user account, you must type the password.
 To test the user account and password combination, choose **Test.**